Do wearable step counters such as Fitbits and Apple Watches promote healthy exercise in people at high risk for heart attacks?

 No, says a new study out of the University of Pennsylvania.
 But modest financial incentives can change that.

-In the study, physicians at Penn and the Icahn School of Medicine in New York used wearable step counters, exercise goals, and $14-a-week payments to promote walking among people with heart disease, the leading cause of death in the United States.
+In the study, physicians at Penn and the Icahn School of Medicine in New York used wearable step counters, exercise goals and $14-a-week payments to promote walking among people with heart disease, the leading cause of death in the U.S.

 According to the American Heart Association, regular exercise cuts the risk of heart attacks and other cardiovascular events by up to 30 percent among those with heart disease.
 But most patients fail to exercise enough on their own.
 The Penn Medicine Nudge Unit has conducted a series of experiments in recent years aimed at applying insights from behavioral economics and psychology to motivate healthy behavior.